• Products

 }

-I know t$$anonymous$$s is an old thread, but in case others get annoyed by the order issue, the fastest would be to just number your textures flowerOpacityMap_0, flowerOpacityMap_1, flowerOpacityMap_2... etc. and load in via a for loop using the "Resources.Load".
+I know this is an old thread, but in case others get annoyed by the order issue, the fastest would be to just number your textures flowerOpacityMap_0, flowerOpacityMap_1, flowerOpacityMap_2… etc. and load in via a for loop using the “Resources.Load”.

-Make sure they are all placed in a folder you name whatever, inside a folder called "Resources".
-Eg. Assets/Resources/PurpleFlower_opacity_map/flowerOpacityMap_1.
+Make sure they are all placed in a folder you name whatever, inside a folder called “Resources”.

-T$$anonymous$$s code preps an array with opacity map textures, that can be switched in your shader.
-Using .Load you'd just do:
+This code preps an array with opacity map textures, that can be switched in your shader.

 public string pathOfResources = "PurpleFlower_opacity_map/flowerOpacityMap_";